adcaes/SimpleSpreadsheet/README.md

 Simple Spreadsheet
 ==================

-Simple implementation of a 26x9 spreadsheet.
+Simple implementation of CLI based spreadsheet.
 The spreadsheet can evaluate mathematical expressions containing references to other cells.

 The provided mathematical expressions will be evaluated using Python eval built-in function.
 Any mathematical expression supported by the Python interpreter is allowed.
 This includes expressions with decimal and integer values, mathematical operators (+, -, *, /), and parenthesis.